rashidov9797/CloudNative-PG/README.md

- 🚀 PostgreSQL 18 HA Cluster on Kubernetes
+# 🐘 PostgreSQL 18 HA Cluster on Kubernetes

-Cloud-native PostgreSQL high availability setup using CloudNativePG, PgBouncer, MinIO, and Prometheus/Grafana.